yogthos/yuggoth/README.md

 ## Usage

 First, setup postgreSQL and update `db` definition in `yuggoth.models.db` to point to it, the blog will automatically create the necessary tables for you.
 When you navigate to the blog on the first run it will present the setup wizard wich will allow you to configure the administrator and the blog title.
+Further configuration can be done on the profile page.

 If you use cake, substitute 'lein' with 'cake' below.
 Everything should work fine.